tanviranjum1/tanviranjum1/README.md

 ## 👤 About Me

-Full-stack engineer with 3 years of experience shipping **multi-tenant ERP** platforms and contributing to first-author **computer-vision research** (IEEE CCWC ’22).
-I specialize in building **robust, interpretable ML systems** and the cloud infrastructure that deploys them at scale.
+Full-stack engineer with 2 years of experience shipping **multi-tenant ERP** platforms.

 I'm passionate about leveraging technology to solve complex problems and am always eager to learn and collaborate on innovative projects.